scaleway-terraform-modules/workflows/README.md

 * Linting using [`tflint`](https://github.com/terraform-linters/tflint).
 * Optional: Run `terraform plan`, only if the input variable `run_plan` is set to `true` (disabled by default).

-Include the following jobs in your existing workflows to use workflows:
+Include the following jobs in your existing workflows to use this workflow:
 ```yaml
 [...]
 jobs: